Cubical model categories and quasi-categories: Cubical sets

 \begin{proof} It is a straightforward consequence of Proposition \ref{prop:extensiontocubes}. \end{proof}

-Moreover, any functor $L_r : \crSet \to \catC$ which is cocontinuous has a right adjoint.
+Moreover, any functor $L_p : \crSet \to \catC$ which is cocontinuous has a right adjoint.
 Then, any adjunction

-is essentially determined by the image under the functor $L_r$ of $\square_r[1]$.
+is essentially determined by the image under the functor $L_p$ of $\square_p[1]$.
 The same result holds if we replace the category $\crSet$ by the category $\ccSet$.

-\begin{nota} Let $(\catC, \otimes , \II)$ be a bilinear monoidal category.
+\begin{notation} Let $(\catC, \otimes , \II)$ be a bilinear monoidal category.
 Consider a segment $H$ in $\catC$.
-The adjunction relating $\catC$ to reduced cubical sets induced by this segment will be denoted $L^H_c \dashv R^H_c$.
-If $H$ is a monoidal segment, the induced adjunction relating $\catC$ to cubical sets with connections will be denoted $L^H_c\dashv R^H_c$. \end{nota}
+The adjunction relating $\catC$ to precubical sets induced by this segment will be denoted $L^H_p \dashv R^H_p$.
+If $H$ is a monoidal segment, the induced adjunction relating $\catC$ to cubical sets with connections will be denoted $L^H_c\dashv R^H_c$. \end{notation}